 Sigma Tau Delta

-Sigma Tau Delta is the international honor society that recognizes excellence among students enrolled in the English program at Cazenovia College.
+Sigma Tau Delta is an international English honor society that recognizes excellence among students enrolled in English literature courses at Cazenovia College.
 The following membership criteria must be met in order to join Sigma Tau Delta: 3.0 cumulative GPA, and a 3.0 GPA in at least two English courses beyond EN 101 and EN 201.
 Membership is open to students in any degree program.
 Members of Sigma Tau Delta are expected to promote interest in literature and the English language through activities hosted and organized by the society.

 Tau Upsilon Alpha